cupcakes-3/sdk-docs/docs/gassless-experience.md

 });
 console.log(tx);

-/* Disconnect if you don't want to sponsor amny further */ scwProvider.disconnectPaymaster();
+/* Disconnect if you don't want to sponsor any further */ scwProvider.disconnectPaymaster();
 ```